-The exhibit Lovers and Mistresses was shown at Skarhult Castle during 2016 and 2017 and is now closed.
+The exhibit Lovers and Mistresses was shown at Skarhult Castle during 2016 and 2017.
 Read more about the exhibit below:

 We know plenty about the mistresses of kings and presidents, but what about the amorous adventures of women?
 Where they moral paragons of virtue , or were they just being more discreet?